-A school must have a qualified teacher as a SENCO to make sure appropriate support for children with SEN is put into place.
-The Early Years Foundation Stage (EYFS) Framework requires other early years providers to have arrangements in place for meeting children’s SEN. Group settings, such as a day nursery or preschool playgroup, are expected to identify a SENCO.
+The Early Years Foundation Stage (EYFS) Framework requires early years providers to have arrangements in place for meeting children’s SEN. A group setting, such as a school, day nursery or preschool playgroup, is expected to identify a SENCO.

 The role of the SENCO involves: